DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 </div>

 # O9.
 Waking Up
 Whether the players appease Varushka or defeat her, unlocking and exiting the nightmare version of the guest suite door causes them to reawaken in their physical bodies in the physical guest suite in Castle Ravenloft approximately twenty minutes before dawn with all the benefits of a long rest.
 Any players who died in the dream also reawaken in their physical bodies.
+If all members of the party die within the nightmare, they die in reality and do not reawaken.
 ### O9a.
 Varushka’s Last Wish
 When the players awaken, if they reunited Varushka with Katarina’s necklace in the dream, the necklace is no longer among their possessions.
 In addition, if the players reunited Varushka with the necklace, Varushka also appears to them as a **shadow** on the guest suite wall.
 Read: